-US: Zohran Mamdani poised to win New York Democratic mayoral primary polls
+Zohran Mamdani poised to win New York Democratic mayoral primary polls

 However, his Spokesperson Rich Azzopardi was quoted as saying that Cuomo may consider the mayoral polls in November on another party’s ticket.

-Mamdani will face the city’s current Mayor Eric Adams, who is contesting as an Independent.
-The Republican Party has nominated Curtis Sliwa.
+Mamdani will face the city’s Mayor Eric Adams, who is contesting as an Independent despite being a member of the Democratic Party.

 Also read: